Remember: All drugs, including the misuse of prescribed medication, can pose serious health risks, up to and including possible death.

-What could they do to my mental health?
+What effect do drugs have on mental health?

-Well, they interfere with the chemicals in your brain because that's what drugs do.
-That means your neurotransmitters (the chemicals that send messages through the brain) can't function properly.
+Drugs interfere with the regular chemicals in your brain.
+That means your neurotransmitters (the chemicals that send messages through the brain) can’t function properly.

-- If you're the kind of person who is prone to depression or has a family history of the condition for example, alcohol or illegal drugs can sometimes make this work.
-Ecstacy, for example, has an affect on the serotonin levels in your brain.
-That's the chemical which is thought to have a big impact on your mood and depression.
-If you take a lot of ecstacy over time your natural stores of serotonin may drop and you could end up with a lower level than you had originally.
+Ecstasy, for example, has an affect on the serotonin levels in your brain, which is a feel-good chemical, sometimes known as the ‘happy chemical’.
+If you take a lot of ecstasy over time your natural stores of serotonin may drop and you could end up with a lower level than you had originally.
 The less serotonin you have, the higher the risk of depression.

 In some cases, psychoactive drugs can cause ongoing mental health conditions.

 - Drugs.ie: Online information and support for drug and alcohol use.
 Includes a national directory of drug and alcohol services

 - HSE Drugs, Alcohol, HIV and Sexual Health Helpline: Freephone 1800 459 459.